sasadangelo/wp-commerce/wp-content/plugins/custom-css-js/readme.txt

 = Compatibility with qTranslate X plugin =
 * If the [qTranslate X](https://wordpress.org/plugins/qtranslate-x/) plugin is adding some `[:]` or `[:en]` characters to your code, then you need to remove the `custom-css-js` post type from the qTranslate settings.
 Check out [this screenshot](https://www.silkypress.com/wp-content/uploads/2016/08/ccj_qtranslate_compatibility.png) on how to do that.

+= My website has HTTPS urls, but the codes are linked as HTTP = The URL for the linked Codes is built just like the URL for other media (from Media Library) by using the WordPress Address option found on the WP Admin -> Settings -> General page, as shown in [this screenshot](https://www.silkypress.com/wp-content/uploads/2016/12/ccj-siteurl.png).
+If the WordPress Address has HTTPS in the url, then the Custom Codes and all the other media will have HTTPS in the url.

 == Screenshots ==